 The Seminar is now running.
 All participants should have received a confirmatory email by this point.
 If you wish to join the waiting list in case someone cancels, please write a sentence regarding your background (courses, projects, ...) in deep learning and send it to Peter Belcák.

-As a seminar participant, you are invited to attend all the talks and make a presentation.
-Your presentation should be in English.
-The presentation should last 45 minutes plus about 15 minutes of discussion.
+As a seminar participant, you are asked to attend all the talks and make a presentation.

 Presentation & Discussion